-There are a range of settings within the Moodle environment that require configuration in order to integrate with JR Plus.
+There are a range of settings within the Moodle environment that require configuration in order to integrate with the SMS.

-The purpose of this article is to detail what settings and preferences need to be activated within the Moodle environment in order for the JR Plus integration to function.
+The purpose of this article is to detail what settings and preferences need to be activated within the Moodle environment in order for the integration to function.

 The initial set up of your Moodle environment is outside the scope of this article – The setup of a Moodle site (version 3.2 or newer) will need to have been completed prior to following the steps detailed here.